sybert1ger/frc-programming/courses/ELT1080/2-Devices/2-Processors.md

 layout: coursepage
 ---

-One of the most important development in the past 100 years is the processor.
+One of the most important developments in the past 100 years is the processor.
 This device is capable of executing simple instructions, and storing the results of those functions.
 This is all done electronically without any moving parts.

 The reason we've looked at relays and logic gates is that they are the building blocks for a processor.
 With some circuitry to manage signals, addressing and other various jobs, we can create a processor.
 But why do we care?